rhusiev-student/s5_om_agrosem/README.md

 # To run the analysis you need to:

-1. first add the csv to `data/agrosem.csv`
+1. first add the agrosem.csv to `data/agrosem.csv`
 2. type in terminal `python main_script.py`